President Donald J. Trump International Airport: Original construction and World War II

+Post-war era

 In 1947, the newly established U.S. Air Force returned ownership of Morrison Field to Palm Beach County.
 The name was then changed to Palm Beach International Airport one year later, in 1948.

 The airport was again used by the U.S. Air Force in 1951 and renamed Palm Beach Air Force Base under the control of the Military Air Transport Service (MATS).
 USAF operations occupied the north half of the airfield while civil operations and the airline terminal used the south half.
 MATS used the base for training with the host unit being the 1707th Air Transport Wing (Heavy), and its 1740th Heavy Transport Training Unit.
 The 1707 ATW was known as the "University of MATS", becoming the primary USAF training unit for all Air Force personnel supporting and flying heavy transport aircraft.
 These included C-124 Globemaster II, C-118 Liftmaster, C-97 Stratofreighter, and C-54 Skymaster maintenance training along with aircrew and transition pilot training.
 Nearly 23,000 airmen trained at Palm Beach AFB during the Korean War.

 The Air Weather Service used Palm Beach AFB as headquarters for hurricane research, flying the first WB-50D Superfortress "Hurricane Hunter" aircraft from the base in 1956.

 After several years of Palm Beach County fighting the Air Force presence in West Palm Beach, the Air Force started to close down operations there.
 The 1707 ATW was inactivated on June 30, 1959, and reassigned to Tinker AFB, Oklahoma.
 With the wing's departure, Palm Beach County took over airfield operations.
 The Air Force retained a small presence at the base with the 9th Weather Group becoming the main operational unit at Palm Beach AFB, performing hurricane and weather research for the Air Weather Service.
 The Air Photographic and Charting Service (APCS) moved its 1370th Photo-Mapping Wing to the base, performing geodetic survey flights.
 The Air Force finally closed Palm Beach AFB in 1962, and all property was conveyed to Palm Beach International Airport the same year.